Artist: Clodagh Emoe

 Central to Clodagh’s art practice is a concern with the encounter as a condition of art and how it manifests through perception.
 Her most recent works are best described as events as they are predicated on a gathering and call people together to specific locations at specific times, for example, a forest at midnight, a flat due for demolition in Dublin’s city centre at dusk and the National Gallery of Ireland during closing hours.
 These events engage with the condition of art as an encounter by exploring how thinking may be ‘felt’.

-Clodagh holds a BA in Fine Art from the National College of Art and Design, Dublin, a MA in Fine Art from Chelsea College of Art and Design, London, and a PhD titled Exploring the Philosophical Character of Contemporary Art through a Post-Conceptual Practice from GradCAM/DIT.
+Clodagh holds a BA in Fine Art from the National College of Art and Design, Dublin, a MA in Fine Art from Chelsea College of Art and Design, London, and a PhD titled Exploring the Philosophical Character of Contemporary Art through a Post-Conceptual Practice from GradCAM/TU Dublin.

 Her full bio and works can be found on her website here.